The Nissan Leaf Electric (Hatchback): The Complete Electric Car Buying Guide For India

 Sign up to the newsletter

-The Nissan Leaf Electric Car
+The Nissan Leaf Electric Hatchback

 Nissan Motor Corporation, a leading player in the global automotive sector is headquartered in Japan.
 The company is well known for leading automotive brands, to include, Nissan, Infiniti and Datsun.
 In 1999, Nissan became part of the global Renault-Nissan-Mitsubishi alliance.
 The partnership makes these companies the 3rd largest automotive group in the world after Volkswagen and Toyota.